StijnVandendriessche1/CreativeMakersGrowth/readme.md

 - Adjust the paths in the script if your directory structure differs.
 - Ensure all required files and directories exist before running the script.
 - The script will skip certain steps if conditions are not met (e.g., if specific directories do not exist).
+- The first time the script is ran it will only create the required directories.
+Paste the scan files in in/todo and run the script again and the files will get processed and displayed.

 ## Troubleshooting